 The pattern of these reports varies by year group but in essence there will be a reporting point for each half term.
-The reporting points include a parents' evening; a settling-in report with comments from Tutor and Housemaster; a self-reflection report with academic and Other Half goals; three "attitude to learning" reports written by subject staff, with Tutor and Housemaster comments, which focus specifically on students' attitude towards their class and homework (one of these reports will comment on progress towards the students' self generated goals).
+The reporting points include:

+- a parents' evening; - a settling-in report with comments from Tutor and Housemaster; - a self-reflection report with academic and Other Half goals; - three "attitude to learning" reports written by subject staff, with Tutor and Housemaster comments, which focus specifically on students' attitude towards their class and homework (one of these reports will comment on progress towards the students' self generated goals).

 For Summer Term, in the Fifth and Upper Sixth Years, reports comprise just Tutor and Housemaster comments.

 Achievement grades are given for external examination subjects with a potential grade linked to the examination.

-Every student's parents will be invited once in the course of a year to meet the student's teachers.
-These "parents' evenings"

-are organised on a year group basis, and interviews are arranged by appointment.
-Senior staff address parents on these occasions, on matters relevant to the year group.
+Parents of each student will be invited once in the course of a year to meet the student's teachers online.
+These "parents' evenings" are organised on a year group basis, and interviews are arranged by appointment.
+Senior staff address parents shortly before these appointments on matters relevant to the year group.